whotookzakum/UnrealExporter/README.md

 GuiConsoleVisible = 1
 ```
 3. Launch the game
 4. Output mapping file from the UE4SS Debugging Tool > Dumper tab.
-The file will be located in `Palworld(Game Folder Root)\Pal\Binaries\Win64\Mappings.usmap`.
+The file will be located alongside the game files in `.../Binaries/Win64/Mappings.usmap`.
 Continue reading the [original post](https://discord.com/channels/505994577942151180/1196354583040118824/1198468327308271698) for instructions (with images!) on how to load the `.usmap` file in FModel.
-5. Create a folder at the root of UnrealExporter called `mappings`
-6. Copy or move the `.usmap` file to the `mappings` folder
+5. Copy or move the `.usmap` file to UnrealExporter's `mappings` folder
-7. Rename the file to match the `gameTitle` inside of the config file.
-For example, if `"gameTitle": "Palworld"`, name the file `Palworld.usmap`.
+6. Rename the file to match the `gameTitle` inside of the config file.
+For example, if `"gameTitle": "MyFunGame"`, name the file `MyFunGame.usmap`.

 ### How to fix no files loading due to incorrect AES key
 If you have the wrong AES key, refer to [this guide](https://github.com/Cracko298/UE4-AES-Key-Extracting-Guide) or [this tool (untested)](https://github.com/mmozeiko/aes-finder) to get the correct key.